wenfengzhuo/wenfengzhuo-v3.github.io/_posts/Distributed Cache.md

 There are different definition of computing cluster.
 The definition of Cluster from Wikipedia is:
 > A **computer cluster** is a set of loosely or tightly connected computers that work together so that, in many respects, they can be viewed as a single system

 We can tell from the architecture there are different setups of clusters.
 The *Front-End Cluster* repetitively exists in a region.
 In each such cluster, web servers co-locate with memcache servers.
-Notice that there is only a single storage cluster in a region. ;
+Notice that there is only a single storage cluster in a region.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0ODgzMjg1MzksLTE3ODI5NTUxMjQsLT
+eyJoaXN0b3J5IjpbLTE2MjY4OTQ2MjQsLTE0ODgzMjg1MzksLT
-czNTQ5NzY2NywxMzE3NjYwNTMyLDY5MTAwOTMyNCwxODUzNDkx
+E3ODI5NTUxMjQsLTczNTQ5NzY2NywxMzE3NjYwNTMyLDY5MTAw
-NzVdfQ==
+OTMyNCwxODUzNDkxNzVdfQ==
 -->